How to Use Walkthroughs

 Our interactive Walkthrough app is an automated guide that educates users by interactively presenting step-by-step instructions on product features.
 Helping navigate a website through touch-points and tooltips, a walkthrough highlights particular elements on a site and prompts a user to take an action.

 - To create a new walkthrough, go to the Walkthrough App, then click the "new" button located top right on the page.

 - Once clicking the "new" button, you will be directed to the Point & Click Walkthrough Recorder.
 Copy & paste the exact site address of where you'd wish to create an interactive walkthrough and press "start here."

 Once you've opened a new walkthrough in the dashboard, you will be redirected to the site page and can begin creating your walkthrough through the builder.

-The "builder" is the bar on the bottom of your screen used to create and edit walkthroughs.
+The "builder" is the pop-up used to create and edit walkthroughs.

 Recording mode is the process of creating a walkthrough.
-By pressing the blue plus button, you are prompted to select an element of your site as the first step of your walkthrough.
+By pressing the green plus button, you are prompted to select an element of your site as the first step of your walkthrough.

 By selecting an element, recording mode stops and switches to settings mode.

 To quit recording mode, press the flashing, red stop button.